 Let us now consider some additional examples of typical commonsense reasoning tasks that can be easily represented under the stable reasoning approach.
 We also show in some cases how these examples can be implemented using existing solvers.
-For instance, Figure 4 shows a possible implementation of the Hamiltonian cycles problem for graph in Figure 1, using the input language of the DLV solver.
-The column in the right shows the correspondence to each formula in $\Gamma(HAM_G)$ .
-The translation of our example theory into DLV language follows some standard syntactic conventions from Logic Programming and, in this case, is quite straightforward.
+For instance, Figure 6 shows a possible implementation of the Hamiltonian cycles problem for graph in Figure 2, using the input language of the Answer Set Programming (ASP) solver clingo7.
+The column on the right shows the correspondence to each formula in $\Gamma(HAM_G)$.
+The translation of our example theory into ASP language follows some standard syntactic conventions from Logic Programming and, in this case, is quite straightforward.
 Variables begin with uppercase letters and predicates with lowercase letters.
-Implications are reversed, so that $\alpha :-\beta$ stands for $\beta \to \alpha$ .
-When $\alpha = \bot$ it is just omitted.
-Finally, a comma represents a conjunction, the symbol 'v' represents a disjunction and all formulas are ended by a full stop.
+Implications are called rules and their direction is reversed, so that $\alpha :-\beta$ stands for $\beta \rightarrow \alpha$, α and β respectively are called the head and the body.
+When the head is $\alpha = \bot$ it is just omitted.
+Negation \neg is written not and all rules are ended by a full stop.
+Finally, '|' represents disjunction and commas represent conjunctions.